 Best Irish Soda Bread Recipe

-Thirty years ago, yes, a very long time ago, I came across what would become my absolute favorite Irish soda bread recipe when the oldest of my four sons ventured off to nursery school.
+Thirty five years ago, yes, a very long time ago, I came across what would become my absolute favorite Irish soda bread recipe when the oldest of my four sons ventured off to nursery school.

 St. Paul’s Nursery School in Montvale, New Jersey, compiled simple recipes in a little cookbook that the three year olds would make together at school with their teacher.

 I have been making this easy Irish soda bread ever since, with some variations every now and then.
-It tastes delicious warm or at room temperature, with butter or cream cheese.

-Our soda bread is especially delicious the next day, toasted, with a cup of Irish tea for breakfast.
+Our soda quick bread is especially delicious the next day, toasted, with a cup of Irish tea for breakfast.
 Makes me so happy to be Irish!

-Recipe is adapted from St. Paul’s Nursery School “We like to cook” cookbook.
+This recipe is adapted from St. Paul's Nursery School "We like to cook" cookbook.

-I still have the original St. Paul’s Nursery School “We like to cook” cookbook from thirty years ago!
+I still have the original St. Paul's Nursery School "We like to cook" cookbook from over thirty years ago!

 As you can clearly see, this sweet little cookbook has spent a lot of time in my kitchen over the years!